 Intuitively, consider a sufficiently small perturbation of players' conjectures.
-The first condition ensure that active players keep being active and their actions converge back to the Nash equilbirium of the auxiliary game with player set $I_{\mathbf{a}^{\ast }}$.
+The first condition ensures that active players keep being active and their actions converge back to the unique Nash equilibrium of the auxiliary game with player set $I_{\mathbf{a}^{\ast }}$.
 The second condition ensures that inactive players keep being inactive.
-Next, we provide alternative sufficient conditions that allow to characterize the subsets of active agents associated to SCEs.
+Next, we provide alternative sufficient conditions that allow to find the subsets of active agents associated to SCE's.